Logistic regression with missing responses and predictors: a review of existing approaches and a case study: Simulation study

 \subsection{Results}

-The results for scenario S1 and sample sizes $n=230$, $n=400$ and $n=1000$ are reported in Tables \ref{fig:S1_230}, \ref{fig:S1_400} and \ref{fig:S1_1000}, respectively.
-From these Tables it is seen that the bias, the variance and the MSE decrease as the sample size $n$ increases, indicating the consistency of the methods.
-As expected, method C is the one reporting the smallest MSE.
-Among the realistic methods, MI and ML are the method that gives the best results.
-For $n=230$, the ML present the best results to $b_{0}$ and $b_{1}$ and MI present the best results to $b_{z}$ and $b_{2}$.
-For $n=400$ and $n=1000$ the ML present the best results for all estimators, except to $b_{2}$, when MI is the best.
-The worst results are obtained with MI20, which provides the highest variance and therefore the highest MSE.
-Note that results of CC method and IPW1 exactly coincide; this is because for S1 these methods are indeed the same.
+The results for scenario S1 are reported in Table \ref{fig:S1}.
+From these Table it is seen that the bias, the variance and the MSE decrease as the sample size $n$ increases, indicating the consistency of the methods.
 In this scenario S1, for any of the methods and sample sizes, bias has little influence on the MSE.
+As expected, method C is the one reporting the smallest MSE, except when $n=230$.
+Among the realistic methods, MI and ML are the methods that gives the MSE closest to zero.
+For $n=230$, to $b_{0}$ and $b_{1}$, the ML present the MSE closest to zero and MI5 present MSE closest to zero to $b_{z}$.
+To $b_{2}$ all methods present the same MSE in any dimension.
+For $n=400$ the MI20 present the MSE closest to zero for all estimators.
+For $n=1000$ ML and MI20 are similar to almost all estimators and present the MSE closest to zero.
+The results of CC method and IPW1 are similar because S1 is a MCAR context so is expected that the results of these methods are the same.
+In this scenario the methods that present higest MSE are CC and IPW.

+In summary for $n=230$ the best model is ML to $b_{0}$ and $b_{1}$, to $b_{z}$ is MI.
+For $n=400$ the best method is MI20.
+For $n=1000$ is ML, with MI20 equaled in several estimates.
+Regardless of size to $b_{2}$ the MSE is equal to all methods.
+IPW is very similar to CC and often is the worst method.

+In most cases, the MSE of MI20 was lower than the respective MSE of MI5.
+This agrees with the known result that more imputations tend to give better results.
+However, to $b_{z}$ for $n=230$ MI5 has lower MSE than MI20.
+Some unusual cases like this are cited in the literature, for instance in \cite{Graham} happened that MI with 5 imputations presented lower MSE than MI with 10 imputations.